Want to watch?

-In this video recorded during the 2022 Sundance Film Festival, Carey Williams, director of Emergency (winner of the Waldo Salt Screenwriting Award), and Chase Joynt, Director of Framing Agnes (winner of the NEXT Audience and Innovator Awards), talk about their journeys to make their first features, including the pivotal moments that led to getting their films off the ground and what they wished they had known before starting.
+In this video recorded during the 2022 Sundance Film Festival, Carey Williams, director of EMERGENCY (winner of the Waldo Salt Screenwriting Award), and Chase Joynt, Director of FRAMING AGNES (winner of the NEXT Audience and Innovator Awards), talk about their journeys to make their first features, including the pivotal moments that led to getting their films off the ground and what they wished they had known before starting.
 Sundance Ignite's Toby Brooks moderated the conversation.

 Writer / Director